stograde/stograde/docs/GETTING_STARTED.md

 ## Installation

-**Requires: Python 3.5+, git**
+**Requires: Python 3.6+, git**

 The toolkit *should* work on macOS, Linux and the Windows Subsystem for Linux.

 The toolkit is installed using `pip`.
-`pip3 install` will install something globally, but since we don't have global access on the lab machines we'll give it the `--user` flag, which installs into your home folder instead.
+`pip3 install` will install something globally.
+Because we may not have global access on the device, such as the lab machines, we'll give it the `--user` flag.
+This installs into your home folder instead.

 To install the toolkit, run `pip3 install --user stograde`.